 We work on hardware design for computing, communications and machine intelligence.
 Towards the goal of designing the most efficient and high-performance hardware, we make use of all possible tools: algorithm, architecture, circuits and even substrates.
-Below is an overview of some of our most recent projects.
+Below is an overview of some of our recent research directions.

 Accelerators for Machine Learning (ML) Workloads